ProGenNo/ProHap/README.md

 ```

 ## Using the database for proteomic searches
-Once you obtain a list of peptide-spectrum matches (PSMs), you can use a pipeline provided in this repository \([peptide_annotation](https://github.com/ProGenNo/ProHap/tree/main/peptide_annotation)\) to map the peptides back to the respective protein haplotype / variant sequences, and map the identified variants back to their genetic origin.
+Once you obtain a list of peptide-spectrum matches (PSMs), you can use a pipeline provided in the \([PeptideAnnotator](https://github.com/ProGenNo/ProHap_PeptideAnnotator)\) repository to map the peptides back to the respective protein haplotype / variant sequences, and map the identified variants back to their genetic origin.
 For the usage and details, please refer to the following [wiki page](https://github.com/ProGenNo/ProHap/wiki/Using-the-database-for-proteomic-searches).

 ## Output
 The ProHap / ProVar pipeline produces three kinds of output files.
 Below is a brief description, please refer to the [wiki page](https://github.com/ProGenNo/ProHap/wiki/Output-files) for further details.